mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 [^D-url-webcomponents-polyfills]: <http://webcomponents.org/polyfills/>

 **HTML Templates.**
-The specification for HTML Templates[^D-url-webcomponents-templates] has been already finished and it has been included in the HTML5 standard.
+The specification for HTML Templates [@www-w3c-html-templates] has been already finished and it has been included in the HTML5 standard.
 This feature adds the new `template` element to the set of HTML tags.
 The purpose of the `template` element is to hold a reusable fragment of HTML that can be later